-The University offers a broad spectrum of academic programs, granting Bachelor of Arts degrees in over 60 fields, Bachelor of Science degrees in over 50 fields and bachelor's degrees in a number of other areas, including Fine Arts and Business Administration.
+The University offers a broad spectrum of academic programs, granting Bachelor of Arts degrees in over 60 fields, Bachelor of Science degrees in over 50 fields and bachelor's degrees in a number of other areas, including

+Fine Arts and Business Administration.
 Master of Arts degrees are granted in more than 25 fields, Master of Science degrees in over 45 academic fields and a variety of other master's degrees are granted in specialized areas including Education, Teaching, Business Administration and Public Health.
 In addition to the foregoing, the University grants Doctor of Philosophy degrees in over 50 fields, as well as Doctor of Education, Doctor of Science, Doctor of Engineering, Juris Doctor, and Doctor of Medicine degrees.
 The academic resources of the University are also accessible to part-time students, to local, national and international businesses and to the general community through the continuing education programs.

 Each campus of the University is accredited by NEASC, the major accrediting body for institutions of higher education in New England.
-The Amherst, Boston, Dartmouth, Lowell and Worcester Campuses are accredited through 2018, 2015, 2020, 2023 and 2020, respectively.
+The Amherst, Boston, Dartmouth, Lowell and Worcester Campuses are accredited through 2018, 2025, 2020, 2023 and 2020, respectively.
 The Medical School at the Worcester Campus is a member of the Association of American Medical Colleges and was given full accreditation through the 2019-2020 academic year by the LCME, the major accrediting body for programs leading to the M.D. degree.
+The Law School at the Dartmouth Campus is anticipating accreditation by the ABA in 2016 or 2017.
 In addition to the foregoing, individual schools and academic programs are accredited by the appropriate agencies in their particular fields.